Aacashh/obsidian/disco_elysium/Academic Notes/PHY301/Lecture_2.md

 Q ) The wavelength of the first line of Balmer seeries is 6562.6 Angstrom (i) Calculate the ionisation potential?

-The Balmer series in the hydrogen spectrum corresponds to the transition of an electron from a higher energy level (n) to the second energy level (n=2).
+A) The Balmer series in the hydrogen spectrum corresponds to the transition of an electron from a higher energy level (n) to the second energy level (n=2).
 The first line of the Balmer series corresponds to the transition of an electron from the third energy level (n=3) to the second energy level.

 The energy of a photon emitted in this transition can be calculated using the Rydberg formula: